Thank you for choosing Landfolk.com!

 If it is not possible for the lessee to enter the house due to a missing or incorrect key and it is not possible to reach you, Landfolk reserves the right to call a locksmith.
-The cost of this is deducted from income.
+The cost of this is deducted from the income.

-Charging the electric car
+Charging an electric car

 If you have installed an electric car charging station, you can allow the lessee to use it.
 Electric car charging is not included in the holiday home rent (see section 5) and is therefore settled directly with the lessee.
 If the lessee wishes to use the charging station, they must agree this with you before arrival.

 If there is no charging station installed, the lessee is not allowed to charge an electric car in the holiday home for safety reasons.